Cincinnati Flute is operated by flutist Annie Darlin Gordon

 A versatile performer and music educator…

-Some of her career highlights have included performing with the Cincinnati Symphony Orchestra, Pittsburgh Symphony Orchestra, Concert:Nova, concerts in China, Singapore, Brazil, Italy, and Israel, and performing with the orchestras for several touring celebrities.
+Some of her career highlights have included performances with the Cincinnati Symphony Orchestra, Pittsburgh Symphony Orchestra, Dayton Philharmonic, Concert:Nova, as well as performances with several touring celebrities such as Evanescence, Josh Groban, Jeezy, Lindsey Stirling, and more.
+Her international experience includes performances in China, Singapore, Brazil, Italy, and Israel,

 Annie received her Bachelor of Music in Flute Performance degree from Oberlin Conversatory and received her Master of Music degree from Carnegie Mellon University.
 Her principal teachers were Alberto Almarza, Jeanne Baxtresser, Alexa Still, Michel Debost, and Kathleen Chastain.